trailofbits/deepstate/README.md

 One hint when using libFuzzer is to avoid dynamically allocating memory during a test, if that memory would not be freed on a test failure.
 This will leak memory and libFuzzer will run out of memory very quickly in each fuzzing session.
+In theory, libFuzzer will work on macOS, but getting everything to build with the right version of clang can be difficult, since the Apple-provided LLVM is unlikely to support libFuzzer on many versions of the operating system.

 ## Test case reduction